roxmer/bibbox-documentation/docs/installation.md

 1. Clone the Git repository, `git clone https://github.com/bibbox/kit-eb3kit.git your-vm-name`
 2. In terminal, navigate to the repository, `cd your-vm-name`
 3. Edit the VM and BIBBOX configuration as described above, `nano Vagrantfile` and `nano environments\production\manisfests\config.pp`
-4. Edit the puppet configuration as descibed above, **nano  environments/production/manifests/config.pp**
 5. Run the setup by executing the command `vagrant up` from your base directory.
 6. Wait while your BIBBOX is being installed (can take quite long, depending on internet connection)
-7. Configure your host's proxy or DNS to redirect to the BIBBOX VM at **http://bibboxbaseurl** or use **<http://192.168.10.10:1080>** (replace IP and port with your custom configuration).
+7. Configure your host's proxy or DNS to redirect to the BIBBOX VM at **http://bibboxbaseurl**, where **bibboxbaseurl** is your the domain or subdomain BIBBOX is running on, eg. **demo.bibbox.org**.
+   You can also access the BIBBOX by IP and port **<http://192.168.10.10:1080>** (replace IP and port with your custom configuration), but **in order to install any applications, you will need a domain!** If you don't have one, we recommend DNSChef for faking one.
 8. You can log in to your BIBBOX with the users ***bibboxadmin***, ***admin***, ***pi***, ***curator*** and ***operator***.
 For all users the default password is ***graz2017***.
 9. To configure the liferay portal of your BIBBOX, log in as user ***bibboxadmin***.